 At the high school level, students may specialize in an area or explore a different art form each year.
 Electives offered include: drama, creative writing, art, music ensemble, and filmmaking.
-In addition, the wellness seminar is built into the weekly schedule, and trips to the farm occur with science classes for special study.
+In addition, human development is built into the weekly schedule, and trips to the farm occur with science classes for special study.

-Sydney teaches drama at all divisions.
+Sydney teaches drama in the middle and high schools.
 Syd graduated from Williams College with a B.A. in theatre and English.
 An experienced actor, director, and educator, Syd says, “I am constantly inspired by the group work ethic I see and feel in every class at Waverly.
 Students are interested in creativity and kindness, and they work from a place of loving support for each other’s creative processes.”
 Syd’s son, Harry ‘19, graduated from Waverly.
+(Email)

 Sophie is the middle and high school counselor and teaches human development to our middle and high school students.
 Sophie earned her Bachelor’s degree from UCLA and her Master’s in Dispute Resolution from Pepperdine University School of Law.
 She recently earned a second Master’s degree in School Counseling from USC.
 Prior to coming to Waverly, Sophie most recently served as the Dean of Students and Human Development Chair at Tree Academy as well as served as a dispute resolution consultant and learning specialist.
 (Email)